AndriiStoliarov/layouts/README.md

 **InWeb** is the small simple NOT responsive web application(SPA) where were used SASS, gulp, locals fonts, slick, eliminate jumps when loading slider, jQuery library, Bootstrap, favicon generator.

-**Mogo** is the big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.
+**MoGo** is the big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.

 ## maxGraph
 **Mitravel** is the middle responsive web application(SPA) where were used flex, grid, normalize file, locals fonts, css modules, swiper, inputmask.